SanderNotenbaert/gmail-to-MB.sandernotenbaert.com/content/terms.md

 ## 8. Contact Us

-If you have any questions about these Terms, please contact us at [contact@sandernotenbaert.com](mailto:contact@sandernotenbaert.com).
+If you have any questions about these Terms, please [contact us here](/contact/).